 Sterling Customs in Denver, Colorado:

 Broken table legs, missing chair backs and gouges in armoires all take time to rework and repair.
-The more damage a piece of furniture has, the more time and skill required for the repair work and the higher the price will be.
+The more damaged a piece of furniture is, the more time and skill are required and the higher the price will be.
 Woodworkers can also do furniture refinishing for insurance purposes if you have had pieces that have been damaged by fire, water or other accidents that your insurance covers.
 Always be sure to ask the furniture refinisher if they work with insurance companies and to clear any costs beforehand with your insurance carrier to make sure you don't get stuck with the bill.

 Larger pieces of furniture such as a five-drawer dresser may cost more to refinish, but size doesn't always dictate cost.
-Items with extremely intricate detail, scroll work or delicate parts require extra time and attention to detail, and generally cost more to repair than simply constructed pieces.
+Items with extremely intricate detail, scrollwork or delicate parts require extra time and attention to detail, and generally cost more to repair than simply constructed pieces.

-Some professionals have a shop or studio, and some may do refinishing work on-site at the client's home or office.
-Some pros charge a pickup or delivery fee, which can vary depending on the size and delicacy of the item.
+Some professionals work in a shop or studio, and some may do refinishing work on-site at the client's home or office.
+Some pros charge a pickup or delivery fee, which can vary depending on the size and fragility of the item.
 The extra charge may be worth it for those with mobility issues or people who can't possibly fit a full-size dresser into their small car.
-Some furniture refinishing professionals charge a travel fee if they work at the client's location, while others work only as mobile operators and do not charge travel fees.
+Some furniture refinishing professionals charge a travel fee if they do the work at the client's location, while others work only as mobile operators and do not charge travel fees.
 Ask your pro about travel fee policies before you begin doing business together.
-Here are examples of travel-related fees:
+Here are examples of average travel fees: